designstem/projects/patterns/index.md

 #### 5. Bring in creativity

-To get more creative you can adjust the blend mode of the elements, creating a whole new set of pattern variations.
+To get more creative, you can adjust the blend mode of the elements, creating a whole new set of pattern variations.

 <f-buttons :value="get('c_m',1)" v-on:value="v => set('c_m',v)" :buttons="['normal','multiply','difference']"  />